 All of these tips apply to selfies too!
 Don't over edit them unless you are trying to look unnatural.

 Do you have any questions or comments about Over Editing?
 What are some editing skills you have learned along the way?
-Leave me a comment below - We would love to hear from you!
+Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!